I'm trying to buy tickets online but there are no tour times listed.

 Is there air conditioning/heating on the Trolley?

 Yes and no. The Trolley is open-air and the favorable weather in Albuquerque affords us the ability to go without air conditioning or a heater.
 There will only be a few days each season where a light jacket is necessary.
 Check the local forecast here.
-The LUX is a climate-controlled luxury sprinter, which is used for city tours in the winter.

 Can I rent the Trolley for private events?